-The information on foreclosure protection furnished above is consistent with Practice 9.F.2.
-The course of action above that addresses when foreclosure protection is not available may not strictly comply with the practice but is offered as a potential path to be considered when a highly desirable conservation easement is thwarted by an intransigent mortgage holder.
+The information on foreclosure protection furnished in this guide is consistent with Practice 9.F.2.
+The course of action offered for consideration when foreclosure protection is not available may not strictly comply with the practice but is presented as a potential path to be considered when a highly desirable conservation easement is thwarted by an intransigent mortgage holder.

-The Pennsylvania Land Trust Association published this guide with support from the Colcom Foundation, the William Penn Foundation, and the Growing Greener Program of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.
+The Pennsylvania Land Trust Association produced this guide with support from the Colcom Foundation, the William Penn Foundation, and the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.

 Text may be excerpted and reproduced with acknowledgement of ConservationTools.org and the Pennsylvania Land Trust Association.